mstksg/inCode/copy/entries/monad-plus-3.md

 their parallel choices, actually, as the name implies.
 This functionality is redundantly implemented in MonadPlus in Haskell today (2013), and the parallel-choice operator `<|>` for Alternative is `mplus` for MonadPlus.
 I might write something on the matter some day.
-It will help you gain the perspective which much of the early Haskell implementors apparently lacked: not everything is a monad!
+Anyways, learning about Alternative will help you see more about the usefulness of the success/fail design pattern, and it might help you gain the perspective which much of the early Haskell implementors apparently lacked: not everything is a monad!

 [Alternative]: http://hackage.haskell.org/package/base/docs/Control-Applicative.html